 Contact webmasters to remove any spammy links that come from past SEO efforts.
 If there is no way to contact the Webmaster, use Google’s and Bing’s disavow tool.

 Link and content relevancy are very important.
 Your anchor text should always provide a good context for where the link leads.

-You should not link to sites that share the same C-class IP address when link building or guest posting.
+You should not link to sites that share the same C-class IP address when Answer the Public or guest posting.

 Google’s algorithm penalizes sites that seem to be engaging in shady link network building practices, and too many links to the same C-class IP are a red flag for this.
 Check IP addresses while link building.

 You should analyze your link profile, so you know which links are providing the most juice.
 Ahrefs, Moz’s Open Site Explorer, and Majestic’s Site Explorer can do this.